Discovery-led project re-designing subscription experience for new user behaviour patterns.

 A new opportunity for Lyka's fresh, minimally-processed dog food subscription to enter mainstream market

-Before targeted health and
+Before targeted health and ingredient conscious dog owners.

-The initial stakeholder interview also revealed limitations:
+The initial stakeholder conversations also revealed limitations:

 Remain a subscription model, will be harder to compete with supermarket availability.